Introduction to Merge Sort in Data Structure

 1. Worst Case: The case when all the array elements are sorted in the reverse order.
 Using Masters theorem, we found the complexity of Merge sort in such case is Θ(nlogn).

 2. Average Case: This is the case when the elements are partially sorted.
 The complexity of merge sort, in this case, is Θ(nlogn).

 3. Best Case: This is when all the elements are already sorted, but still recursive calls are made thus, complexity is Θ(nlogn).

 And Complexity of Merge algorithm is O(n) in all cases.
 Thus Merge sort is a stable algorithm that uses O(n) of auxiliary space and Divides and Conquer paradigm to sort the list of elements.

 Here are some of the applications of merge sort which are explained below:

-- Used internal Sorting: The type of sorting required to be done on data that resides in secondary memory.
+- Used internal Sorting: The type of sorting required to be done on data resides in secondary memory.
 This is required in case when the amount of data is too large to fit into the main memory.
 Since the memory location of data need not be contiguous in secondary memory thus merge sort is preferred.

 Merge Sort is a divide and conquer algorithm that uses a merge process to merge the two sub-arrays into one by sorting its elements incorrect order.
 It works on one assumption that the elements in these sub-arrays are already sorted.
 This is a stable algorithm often used to sort the LinkedList or inversion count problems or external Sorting.